jlvFlores/Portfolio-v2/README.md

 - A loading page of which I am proud of.
 - Home page displays 6 of the best projects I've worked on.
 - About section that displays a short description of what I do, a button that leads to my resume and the techs I've worked with.
-- Contact section that displays a form to contact me the creater and show links to my social media accounts.
+- Contact section that displays a form to contact me and show links to my social media accounts.
 - A connection to the firebase firestore to always be able to update the portfolio with my latest info.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>